"Thanksgiving is a tradition. It's also a lie."

 With its engaging modern characters, historical perspective and at times gifted language, There, There left me on the edge of an epiphany.

 I really felt that it left many questions unanswered: who survives the attack?
-Do Red Feathers and Blacks connect?
+Do the Red Feather and Black Feather families connect?
 The answer to this is look out for a sequel in 2022.
 I will.